What are the pros and cons of choosing an NJ colocation provider over a data center based in New York City?

 For CIOs who are tasked with finding the ideal data center within this region, the differences on either side of the Hudson River might be more noticeable than you'd think.

 Demystifying the differences between the two locations can help your organization mitigate unnecessary costs and unwanted issues.
 When you're choosing between New Jersey and New York City, how can you know that you're selecting the right location for your servers?

 Why Organizations Choose NJ Colocation Providers over NYC Alternatives

-- Infrastructure Accessibility - NJ data centers do not have the same physical constraints that plague NYC data centers.
+- Infrastructure Accessibility - NJ data centers lack the physical constraints that plague NYC data centers.

 - Energy - Power costs less in New Jersey than it does in NYC.